taeruh/mbqc_scheduling/README.md

 # MBQC Scheduling

+Qubit scheduling in Measurement-Based Quantum Computing (MBQC).

-In this project we tackle the task of finding optimal initialization-measurement patterns for MBQC, on an abstract level.
+In this project we tackle the task of finding optimal initialization-measurement patterns for MBQC, on an abstract level (not caring about the hardware and error correction).
 The problem is the following: We have a *spacial graph* that represents where the nodes represent qubits and the edges represent entanglement.
-The nodes can be in three states: *uninitialized*, *initialized* and *measured*.
+The nodes can be in three states:
+*uninitialized*, *initialized* and *measured*.
 The goal is to consume the whole graph, i.e., to put all nodes into the *measured* states.
 However, there are certain rules that have to be followed:
 1. A node can only be measured if it is initialized.
 2. A node can only be measured if all its neighbors are initialized.
 3. Additionally to the graph, we have a *partial time ordering* with respect to measuring